crumpler4/Swarm-Theory-Unified-Field-Equation-Series/README.md

 This repository collects the *Swarm Theory* papers — a unified series exploring how space, matter, and the constants of physics emerge from lattice coherence.

 ## Key Topics
-- Unified Field Equation (UFE)
+- **Unified Field Equation (UFE)**
+  A lattice-based framework for unifying quantum mechanics, relativity, and electromagnetism.
-- Swarm Theory and coherence geometry
+- **Swarm Theory and Coherence Geometry**
+  Real space modeled as a 2D coherence lattice with tension and wave-bearing capacity.
+- **Fundamental Constant Derivations**
-- Derivations of Planck’s constant, Sommerfeld’s constant, elementary charge
+  Direct derivations of Planck’s constant (h), Sommerfeld’s constant (α), and the elementary charge (e).
+- **Electromagnetic Constants**
-- Vacuum permittivity (ε₀), vacuum permeability (μ₀), and vacuum wave impedance (Z₀)
+  Vacuum permittivity (epsilon0), vacuum permeability (mu0), and vacuum wave impedance (Z0) derived from lattice geometry.
-- Lattice-based unification of electromagnetism and gravity
+- **Lattice-Based Unification of Electromagnetism and Gravity**
+  A coherent geometric substrate explaining both forces as emergent from the same structure.
+- **Gravitational Constant (G)**
+  Derived directly from lattice update geometry, closing the gravitational scale.
-- UFEB (Unified Field Equation, Budget form) — update-based formulation without time
+- **UFEB (Unified Field Equation, Budget form)**
+  A simplified update-based formulation that eliminates explicit time, replacing it with discrete step functions.
+- **Philosophical Implications**
-- Philosophical implications: conservation, time, and ontological minimalism
+  Conservation principles, the non-fundamentality of time, and an ontological minimalism underlying physical law.

 ## Overview
 Swarm Theory proposes that physical reality arises from a structured lattice of coherence membranes.
 From this geometry follow:
 - **Physical constants** (h, α, e, ε₀, μ₀, Z₀)
 - **Forces and fields** (electromagnetism, gravity, inertia)
 - **Unification** through a single field equation (UFE)
+- **Simplification** through removal of time in the UFEB (budget form), math is simplified while producing CODATA results.

 ## Papers
 Each paper is archived on Zenodo with a DOI.
 Together they form one continuous series: